TomasVotruba/tomasvotruba.com/resources/posts/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

     Today we look at PHPStan and how to use it to find duplicated class methods.

+updated_since: 2023-07
+updated_message: |
+    This PHPStan rule shown as error prone and did not bring more value than false positives, so I deprecated and removed this rule.

+    I moved to use [cognitive-complexity](https://github.com/tomasVotruba/cognitive-complexity), [type-coverage](https://github.com/tomasVotruba/type-coverage) and [unused-public](https://github.com/tomasVotruba/unused-public) rules instead.
 ---

 ## Why even Care about Duplicated Code?